-UTMA/UGMA accounts are custodial accounts used to protect assets for a minor until the child reaches the age of majority (18 or 21, depending on the state).
-As the custodian, you can withdraw funds to be used for the "expenses of the child."
+UTMA/UGMA accounts are custodial accounts used to protect assets for a minor until the child reaches the age of majority.
+This can be age 18 but also age 21 or 25 depending on the child's state of residence.
+As the custodian, you can withdraw funds to be used for the expenses of the child.
 This can include expenses related to primary and secondary education expenses.
 All contributions to the account are considered a gift to the minor and will become the minor's money at the age of majority.
-For 2022, contributions can be made up to the federal gift tax exclusion limit of \$16,000 per donor per recipient without triggering any gift tax.
-The SECURE Act impacted the taxation of earnings inside UTMA/UGMA accounts.
-Under previous law, annual earnings in excess of \$2,100 would have been taxed at the higher tax rates for estates and trusts.
-Starting in 2020, annual earnings in excess of \$2,100 (\$2,300 in 2022) will be taxed according to the parents' marginal tax rate.
+For 2024, contributions to an UTMA/UGMA can be made up to the federal gift tax exclusion limit of \$18,000 per donor per recipient without triggering any gift tax.
+Unearned income in excess of \$2,600 (for 2024) is also taxed according to the parents' marginal tax rate.